homothetyhk/Silksong.Benchwarp/Benchwarp/Data/RawData/ReviewNotes.md

   - Arborium_11__right1: hornet hidden if breakable wall isn't destroyed

 - Bilewater
+  - Bellway_08: game softlocks if door warping to this scene during Act 3 if bell beast fast travel isn't unlocked.
   - Shadow_04 missing a transition into the mist
   - Shadow_05[left1] and Dust_06[right1] put you behind a breakable wall and not visible.
 You can still break it though
   - Shadow_08[left1] and Shadow_27[right1] need lots of crap removed